devgateway/www.developmentgateway.org/_posts/2014-10-30-fostering-south-south-connections-at-the-amp-good-practices-workshop.md

 created: 1414672848
 old_path: news/fostering-south-south-connections-amp-good-practices-workshop
 title: Fostering South-South Connections at the AMP Good Practices Workshop
-lede: We at Development Gateway have had the privilege of working in 25 different countries through our Aid Management Program (AMP).
+excerpt: We at Development Gateway have had the privilege of working in 25 different countries through our Aid Management Program (AMP).
 These countries are spread throughout so many different regions – West Africa, East Africa, Southeast Asia, Central Asia, the Balkans, the Caribbean, and Central America; their experiences vary widely,